aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/textframe/replace_regex/_index.md

 | regex | **str** | The string contains regular expression to get strings to be replaced. |
 | new_text | **str** | The string to replace all occurrences of strings to be replaced. |

+### Examples

+The following sample code shows how to replace text using regular expression with specified string.

 ### See Also